- Download our Delhi Schools Guide

 Do I need a car in Delhi?

-If you live in the suburbs it is best to have a car, although most companies that regularly hire expats provide transportation.
-Even so, this provision is hardly ever full time, thus expats living in the suburbs can be stuck there during the evenings without a vehicle.
-Expats should consider hiring a local driver to assist them in getting around the city.
+If expats live in the suburbs it is best to have a car, although most companies that regularly hire expats provide transport for their employees.
+Even so, this provision may not be full time, and expats may have to make other arrangements for evenings and weekends.

 What are some networks to help settle in?